What They Do: Financial analysts provide guidance to businesses and individuals making investment decisions.

 Following is everything you need to know about a career as a financial analyst with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

-Financial analysts provide guidance to businesses and individuals making investment decisions.
+Financial analysts guide businesses and individuals in decisions about expending money to attain profit.
 They assess the performance of stocks, bonds, and other types of investments.

 Financial analysts typically do the following: